Hello there!

 • Stripe Single Sign-On (SSO) add app

-• In Choose Application Type click on BROWSER EXTENSION/FORM-POST application type.
+• In Choose Application Type click on BROWSER EXTENSION/FORM-POST as application type.

 • Stripe Single Sign-On (SSO) Browser Add On